-The editors take this decision without being biased by the ‘ShoeAsk Points’.
-Yes, they must look at some of the point features.
+The editors take this decision without being biased by the ‘ShoeAsk Points.’
+Yes, they must look at some point characters.

-Why did we, the team shoeask (and you) need this grading system?
+Why did we, the team shoeask (and you) need this grading policy?

 For you, of course, as long as you are aware of your feet and health!

 Here at ShoeAsk, we badly needed the points system.
-We needed to find the most comfortable boots, the longest life span, the best safety toes and the most trusted product-classes as well as brands.
+We needed to find the most comfortable boots, the longest life span, the best safety toes, and the most trusted product-classes and brands.
 Yes, there are more factors to consider.

 You can now feel the pain!